yuval-krn/RotatingSemiCircleArt_JS/README.md

 ## How to use:

-Clone the terminal and run on localhost
+Clone the repo and run on localhost

 ## Media: